sergiopnvds/cs525/assign2/README.txt

 	7.Extra credit
 +--------------------------------------------------------------+
 It has been implemented the CLOCK strategy and its test.
+It has been implemented the LFU strategy and its test.

 +--------------------------------------------------------------+
 	8.Test cases
 +--------------------------------------------------------------+
-Additoinally, we include an extra file called "test_assign1_2.c" that include some extra test to chaeck and validity so more thoroughly the store manager coded. "test_assign1_2.c" contains the following thext cases.
+Additoinally, we include an extra file called "test_assign2_2.c" that include some extra test to check and validate optional replacement strategies.

-	#Test testCreateOpenClose: Checks if create, open and close returns error codes correctly.

-	#Test testAppendEmptyBlockEnsureCapacity: Checks if appendEmptyBlock and ensureCapacity
-		functions works as expected.

-	#Test testWriteReadBlock: test every read and write operations
+	#Test testCLOCK

+	#Test testLFU

 +--------------------------------------------------------------+
 	9.Problems solved